 - ¼ teaspoon salt

-- Preheat oven to 325°.
-Spray a 6-hole donut pan with nonstick cooking spray.
+- Preheat oven to 350°F. Spray a donut pan with nonstick cooking spray.
+Alternately, spray mini or regular sized muffin pans with nonstick cooking spray.

 - Make the glaze first: heat heavy whipping cream to almost boiling (don't let it fully boil, once you notice a slight simmer it's done) on the stove or in the microwave.
 Pour over chocolate chips and let sit one minute, then whisk until smooth.
 Set aside until ready to use.

 - Stir together peanut butter, sugar, milk, vanilla, oil, and egg until smooth.
 Stir in baking powder and salt, then stir in flour.

 - Place batter in a large gallon size ziploc bag and cut off one tip.
 Pipe into donut pan.

 - Bake for 8-12 minutes or until a toothpick comes out clean.
 Cool 10 minutes in pan then remove.
 Glaze once cooled.

 - To glaze: dip donuts upside down in glaze.
 Sprinkle with nuts or sprinkles.
 Let set at room temperature.